11 Oct 2015

 Twig also comes with the ability to do Math within the template (Really helpful!).
 You can also create variables within the template, and then manipulate these with filters.
 Personally, my favourite filter has to be Kebab!

-Although not every client requires a website that needs to be multi-regional or multi-lingual - But if they do, Craft comes with this ability at it’s core, and it’s extremely powerful.
+Although not every client requires a website that needs to be multi-regional or multi-lingual, as well / or run multiple sites from the same CMS.
+But if they do, Craft CMS comes with this ability at it’s core, and it’s extremely powerful.
 You can create multiple entries, globals, assets, pages etc per location and either have these completely different or share pages across the different websites.

 Updating, Backup & Rolling Back